 There are many medical professions that require a doctorate but you would not visit them when you have a cold or a broken arm.
 If you're thinking of specializing in one part of the human body you might want to consider going into dentistry or working as a chiropractor.
 You could also work with the mind as a psychologist or psychiatrist.
 As part of this profession you would be able to run your own office and deal with a series of patients one on one or could work in a clinic as part of anger management programs or alcohol abuse clinics, for example.
 This is a very rewarding career choice for many people.

 There are also all sorts of people without full medical training that work in the healthcare sector.
 Those that have a background in administration could manage a medical office or work as part of the staff of a hospital.
 You could also train as a pharmacist or work in the lab.
-There are all sorts of people and professions that put the healthcare industry together.
-We would like to take the opportunity to extend a big thank you to our website sponsor, Broom's - The Ultimate in Comfort.
+There are all sorts of people and professions that put the healthcare industry together..